Should we be worried about the first case in a child in France?

 Saturday June 25, the regional health agency (ARS) of Île-de-France reported a case of monkeypox (“monkeypox”) in a primary school child.
 This is the first case affecting a child in France, where, moreover, 330 adults are infected, including 227 in the Ile-de-France region.
 Another “probable” case is being examined in the same siblings, and the parents of the children at the school have been notified to monitor the appearance of symptoms.

 The health authorities remain reassuring and recall that “the cases in France and Europe are mild” and “the risk of transmission is assessed as low”.
-For its part, the World Health Organization (WHO) made public its conclusions after the emergency meeting convened on Thursday. « PoAt this time, the event does not constitute a public health emergency of international concern, which is WHO’s highest level of alert.” and the one that had been triggered for the Covid-19, said the director general of the agency.
-Although it also states « d’igrowing concerns about international distribution”.
+For its part, the World Health Organization (WHO) made public its conclusions following the emergency meeting convened on Thursday. « PoAt this time, the event does not constitute a public health emergency of international concern, which is WHO’s highest level of alert.” and the one that had been triggered for the Covid-19, said the director general of the agency.
+Although it also states « d’igrowing concerns regarding international distribution”.

-► How could a child be infected?
+► How might a child be infected?

 While the majority of cases reported so far have been in adult males and are thought to be related to sex, monkeypox is transmitted through contact with the lesions.
 If these are located in the genital mucous membranes, transmission takes place during sexual intercourse.
 But the lesions also appear on the hands and feet, sometimes the face and in the mouth.
 It is therefore possible to become contaminated by touching another person’s pimples and lesions, or even by contaminated linen or cutlery.

-The chain of contamination that led to the case of the child has not yet been traced, but could have taken place in the family or through close contact with infected adults or children.
+The chain of contamination that led to the case of the child has not yet been traced, but might have taken place in the family or through close contact with infected adults or children.
 The problem in children is to make the diagnosis in relation to chickenpox.

 ► Is it more serious for children and is there a treatment?